The Sargeant Museum is closed due to COVID-19

 The Sargeant Museum of Louisa County History is located at 214 Fredericksburg Avenue, Louisa, VA 23093 across from Louisa Town Hall and the Louisa Arts Center.

 We are open Monday-Friday from 10:00 am - 4:00 pm with special programs offered on specified weekends throughout the year.
 See our calendar for details.

 The Sargeant Museum is closed when Louisa County Public Schools are closed due to inclement weather.
-The Museum is also closed on some holidays.
+The Museum is also closed on some holidays, including Memorial Day.
 Please call before visiting on a holiday.

 In late 2002, the Town of Louisa purchased the historic Louisa County High School property.
 Restoration of the old high school began in 2005 to adapt the building for the new Louisa Town Hall and Arts Center.